Hidden Drawbacks

 So, are hotel loyalty programs worth it?
 Depends on frequency and habits.

 The headline perk is obvious: earn points, redeem free nights, repeat.
-Most major programs operate on a points-per-dollar model—meaning every dollar you spend converts into rewards currency for future stays.
+Most major programs operate on a points-per-dollar model, so every dollar you spend converts into rewards currency for future stays.
 Simple.
 Predictable.
-Almost boring (in a good way).
+And honestly?
+That’s kind of the point.
+You’re not hunting for hidden bonuses or deciphering some arcane multiplier system, you spend, you accumulate, you eventually get a free night.
+It works.

 For example: